“Work through the tasks together with others so that when the difficult emotions come, you have somebody to sit with.

 Acknowledgements

-I credit much of my understanding of healing & wholeness to a long list of peers & mentors, including Khatchadour Khatchadourian, Daniel Young, Phillippe Citrine, Jason Butler, Brian Henderson, Mel McCrea, Danielle Herrera, Brandon Yadegari Moreno, Sherri Taylor, Stace Dubin, Prentis Hemphill.
+I credit much of my understanding of healing & wholeness to a long list of peers & mentors, including Khatchadour Khatchadourian, Daniel Young, Phillippe Citrine, Jason Butler, Brian Henderson, Mel McCrea, Danielle Herrera, Brandon Yadegari Moreno, Dr Sherri Taylor, Stace Dubin, Prentis Hemphill.

 I come to this work on the backs of the many sacrifices made by my ancestors.
 Their commitment to passing on what’s left of the indigenous practices of the Armenian people is the driving force behind my work.
 The iconography throughout my website is a testament to the resilience of Armenian spirit, etched into the stones of our temples.